Why Most Dropshipping Businesses Will Fail!

 If you have a business let‘s say dropshipping from US manufacturers, where you‘ve built your own connections and work on your own products, then this article won‘t apply to you.
 If you manage to set up any dropshipping manufacturer for your very own product (not one you‘ve found being manufactured and sold by others), then I applaud you and I hope you will have a great time selling it.
 In that case, this article is not for you and I‘m not trying to tell you that your business model won‘t work.
 This is specifically targeted at people looking at these dropshipping „guides“ and expecting to make huge long-lasting businesses by sourcing the same products as everyone else.

-Honestly I believe dropshipping business that each guide is talking about is the absolute hardest online business model to be successful with long-term and the strategy they tell you to use for website traffic is the lowest long-term impact having one as well.
+Honestly I believe dropshipping business that every online guide talks about is the most difficult online business model to be successful with long-term and the strategy they tell you to use for website traffic is the lowest long-term impact having one as well.
 If you‘re looking to create a lasting successful business, then you really need to look at some of your alternative and at the things that your customers actually want, which isn‘t a cheap Chinese product delivered to their doorstep within a month for 10 times it‘s original price.
 With a dropshipping model you’re going to fight an uphill battle, where all the chances are against you.
 Each seller will cut each other’s throats with pricing in order to continue generating sales and staying competitive.